dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/reuse-razor-components.md

 ![In a Razor class library (RCL), MapComponent injects an ILocationService service.
 Separately, App.Web (Blazor WebAssembly and Blazor Server projects) implement ILocationService as WebLocationService.
 Separately, App.Desktop (.NET MAUI, WPF, Windows Forms) implement ILocationService as DesktopLocationService.](~/blazor/hybrid/reuse-razor-components/_static/diagram2.png)

-## .NET MAUI Blazor app platform-specific code
+## .NET MAUI Blazor platform-specific code

-A common pattern in .NET MAUI involves maintaining different implementations for different platforms following several patterns, such as defining partial classes with platform-specific implementations.
+A common pattern in .NET MAUI is to create separate implementations for different platforms, such as defining partial classes with platform-specific implementations.
 For example, see the following diagram, where partial classes for `CameraService` are implemented in each of `CameraService.Windows.cs`, `CameraService.iOS.cs`, `CameraService.Android.cs`, and `CameraService.cs`:

 ![Partial classes for CameraService are implemented in each of CameraService.Windows.cs, CameraService.iOS.cs, CameraService.Android.cs, and CameraService.cs.](~/blazor/hybrid/reuse-razor-components/_static/diagram3.png)

-Where you want to pack platform-specific features in a class library that can be consumed by other apps using .NET MAUI Blazor, we recommend that you follow a similar approach to the one described in the preceding example and create an abstraction for the Razor component:
+Where you want to pack platform-specific features into a class library that can be consumed by other apps, we recommend that you follow a similar approach to the one described in the preceding example and create an abstraction for the Razor component:

 * Place the component in a Razor class library (RCL).
 * From a .NET MAUI class library, reference the RCL and create the platform-specific implementations.